rk1165/rk1165.github.io/docs/languages/java/concurrency.md

 - `BlockingQueue` also supports methods that take a time parameter, indicating how long the thread should block before returning to signal failure to insert or retrieve the item in question.
 - `SynchronousQueue` is a blocking queue in which each insert operation must wait for a corresponding remove operation by another thread, and vice versa.
 It gives us an extremely lightweight way to exchange single elements from one thread to another.
 - `SynchronousQueue` will allow an insert into the queue only if there is a thread waiting to consume it.
-- `CountDownLatch` class holds all threads at bay until a particular condition is met, at which point it releases them all at once.
+- `CountDownLatch` holds all threads at bay until a particular condition is met, at which point it releases them all at once.
 - reading a volatile variable is synchronized and writing to a volatile variable is synchronized, but non-atomic operations are not. what this means is the following code is not thread-safe : `myVolatileVar++` _look deeper into it_
-- The synchronized keyword is not considered to be part of a method's signature.
-So the synchronized modifier is not automatically inherited when subclasses override superclass methods, and methods in interfaces cannot be declared as synchronized .
+- The `synchronized` keyword is not considered to be part of a method's signature.
+So the synchronized modifier is not automatically inherited when subclasses override superclass methods, and methods in interfaces cannot be declared as `synchronized`.
-- Also, constructors cannot be qualified as synchronized (although block synchronization can be used within constructors)
+- Also, constructors cannot be qualified as `synchronized` (although block synchronization can be used within constructors)

 ### Java Multithreading